neuromore/Doc/neuromoreStudio/Nodes.md

 | Upper Frequency | The upper bound of the frequency range.
 Possible values are in the range *128.00* .. *128.00*.The default value is *128.00*. |
 | Lock Ports |  |

-# This category contains all Bio Nodes
+# Bio Nodes
-Nodes for bio feedback and bio signal analysis.
+# This category contains all Nodes for bio feedback and bio signal analysis.
 ## HRV Analysis
 ![HRV Analysis Node Icon](../neuromoreStudio/Images/Nodes/Icons/b56e59fc-65d9-11e5-9d70-feff819cdc9f.png)